rust-gamedev/rust-gamedev.github.io/content/news/023/index.md

 [blog #124][veloren-124].
 At peak, 118 players were playing at the same time during the launch.

-The plugins system recieved a tutorial about how to get started.
+The plugins system received a tutorial about how to get started.
 Caves were overhauled with lots of new content.
 Veloren has officially moved fully over to wgpu, which you can read all about in [blog #125][veloren-125].
 Work has been done on hot reloading for easier access of assets in game.
 Lots of new models